teabow/aero.js/README.md

 ###Minimalistic Javascript MVC library - Especially designed for mobile apps

+###You can use it with integretad template mechanism or a third party UI lib like React

 To see how it works just run the sample.
 You can find documentation <a href="http://teabow.github.io/aero.js">here</a>.
 <br>